avanwinkle/synthea/README.md

     "hotKeys": {
         "KeyA": {                        // The key event codename "action": "PLAY",            // A soundboard action
-            "target": 1001               // Id of the button to target },
+            "target": 1001               // Id of the cue to target },
         "Ctrl.Shift.KeyB": {             // Modifier keys are supported
             "action": "PLAY",